felixrieseberg/electron-windows-notifications/README.md

 The constructor for the `Notification` class accepts an options `object` with the following properties:

  * `string` template - The XML template for the notification.
+You can also call `new Template()` with few properties to customize your own XML template based on the default.
+See example: [template.js](samples/template.js)
  * `string[]` strings - An array of strings to be used in your template.
 XML escaping is applied to all strings.
  * `Date` expirationTime - Time after which a toast notification should not be displayed.
  * `string` group - Group identifier for the notification.